kuniyoshi/Tima/README.md

 - Switching to timebox is slow
 - Flicker while daily total minutes updating
-- Sometime, daily completion notification is not send
 - Filter old measurements and timeboxes to improve performance

 ## Difficult TODO